pexip/os-systemd/docs/ENVIRONMENT.md

 * `$SYSTEMD_NSPAWN_TMPFS_TMP=0` — if set, do not overmount `/tmp/` in the container with a tmpfs, but leave the directory from the image in place.

+* `$SYSTEMD_NSPAWN_CHECK_OS_RELEASE=0` — if set, do not fail when trying to boot an OS tree without an os-release file (useful when trying to boot a container with empty `/etc/` and bind-mounted `/usr/`)

 * `$SYSTEMD_SUPPRESS_SYNC=1` — if set, all disk synchronization syscalls are blocked to the container payload (e.g. `sync()`, `fsync()`, `syncfs()`, …) and the `O_SYNC`/`O_DSYNC` flags are made unavailable to `open()` and friends.
 This is equivalent to passing `--suppress-sync=yes` on the `systemd-nspawn` command line.

+* `$SYSTEMD_NSPAWN_NETWORK_MAC=...` — if set, allows users to set a specific MAC address for a container, ensuring that it uses the provided value instead of generating a random one.
+It is effective when used with `--network-veth`.
+The expected format is six groups of two hexadecimal digits separated by colons, e.g. `SYSTEMD_NSPAWN_NETWORK_MAC=12:34:56:78:90:AB`

+`systemd-vmspawn`:

+* `$SYSTEMD_VMSPAWN_NETWORK_MAC=...` — if set, allows users to set a specific MAC address for a VM, ensuring that it uses the provided value instead of generating a random one.
+It is effective when used with `--network-tap`.
+The expected format is six groups of two hexadecimal digits separated by colons, e.g. `SYSTEMD_VMSPAWN_NETWORK_MAC=12:34:56:78:90:AB`

+* `$SYSTEMD_VMSPAWN_QEMU_EXTRA=…` – may contain additional command line
+  arguments to append the qemu command line.

 `systemd-logind`: